• Skip to main content

 Gwen Stefani wrote several songs for the album about her relationship with her partner and the happiness she felt at that moment.
 In the years leading up to its release, the band faced various problems, including the abandonment of Eric Stefani and the breakdown of the relationship between Gwen and bassist Tony Kanal.

 Don’t Speak originally wasn’t such a sad song.
-In fact it was a happy song that talked about love.
+In fact it was a happy song that talked about love and growing old together.
 Written by Gwen Stefani and her brother Eric, the meaning of the lyrics changed when her seven-year relationship with Tony fell apart and they separated.

 For some reason Gwen chose the song that she was working on with her brother, and changed the lyrics to talk about her breakup, turning it into a sad song.